 If you add a few more hours to your trip to do some sightseeing, we're certain you won't regret it.

 We know all the best places to stop during a Perth to Walpole road trip, from delicious restaurants to beautiful beaches.
 If you're doing a Walpole to Perth drive instead, simply follow this guide in reverse.

 1. Leave Perth For Rockingham

-We recommend starting your drive from Perth to Rockingham in the morning.
+After packing all your road trip essentials, we recommend starting your road trip from Perth to Rockingham in the morning.

 It's a lovely time of day to drive along the coastline while looking out on the majestic Swan River.
 The drive is quite easy, with very few twists and turns, so feel free to take your time and enjoy the views.

 You'll arrive in Rockingham after about 40 minutes of driving.

 Now that you've arrived in the City of Rockingham, it's time to enjoy some breakfast at the beach!